dojoe/btclock/fw/README.txt

 S?
     Query the sequence.
 Will respond with the sequence and "OK".

-B=HHMM-HHMM
+B=HHMM-HHMM,X
 	Set the blank time.
 Starting with the first time, and up to the second time, the clock will blank its display.
+	Additionally, specify X as "1" if the clock shall run during the weekend, "2" if the clock shall turn off during the weekend.
-	For example, "B=1800-0800" will keep the display off outside normal work hours.
+	For example, "B=1800-0800,2" will keep the display off outside normal work hours.
-	Likewise, "B=0800-1600" seems like a sensible setting for a hackerspace ;)
+	Likewise, "B=0800-1600,1" seems like a sensible setting for a hackerspace ;)

 B?
 	Query the blank time setting.
 Will respond with the blank time and "OK".

+C=HHMM-HHMM,L
+	Set line L to be displayed starting with the first time and up to the second time.
+	During the programmed time, this line will override the normal display sequence, but not the blank times.
+	For example, "C=1200-1230,4" would display line 4 between 12:00 and 12:30.

+C?
+	Query the special line setting.

+D=HHMM-HHMM,L
+D?
+	This is a second special line setting, similar to C=...

 5. Example configuration: